dhasakgbb/LeftTurn/README.md

 LeftTurn delivers a production‑ready logistics intelligence stack that reconciles carrier contracts, invoices, tracking and ERP data.
 It exposes curated tables for analytics and powers chat agents in Microsoft 365 with retrieval‑augmented answers backed by verifiable evidence.

+Use this repository to run the full solution locally, validate changes with automated tests, and deploy the Azure Function app plus Fabric/Search assets into your tenant.

 ## Table of Contents

 - [Features](#features)